|Power:||380V, 50HZ||Usage:||Cone Calorimetry|

 |Software:||ConeCalc||Exporting Data:||Fire Data Management System|

-Cone Calorimeter Fire Resistance Testing Equipment for ISO 5660 Building Materials
+ASTM D6113 Cone Calorimeter Fire Testing Equipment Cone Calorimetry

 The Cone Calorimeter is the most significant bench scale instrument in the field of fire testing.